scottbez1/splitflap/README.md

 <a href="https://www.buymeacoffee.com/scottbez1" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" height="22" ></a>

 ### Current Status ###
 This design is currently nearly stable.
-The source files provided here have been used to produce multiple working prototypes, but may still have some minor issues and/or incomplete documentation (for more reliable design files, make sure to use files from the official [Releases](https://github.com/scottbez1/splitflap/releases) rather than the bleeding edge designs linked on this page).
+The source files provided here have been used to produce multiple working prototypes, but may still have some minor issues and/or incomplete documentation.

 | Component | Status | Notes |
 | --- | --- | --- |